Current Ministry Location: Hong Kong

 In 1994 Sister Mayra returned to Hong Kong and was invited to teach Human Development for Primary 5 and 6 as well as extra-curricular classes in English conversation.

 In 2007, through a former Maryknoll priest, Sister Marya started working as an editor at the Asian Human Rights Commission (AHRC) in Mong Kok, Kowloon.
-Since 1986, the AHRC has been valued because it provides a regional human rights mechanism within Asia.
-It represents an important initiative on the part of Asia’s people to take responsibility for dealing with their own problems rather than relying on international and western bodies.
-Sister Marya says, “My horizons have been expanded by this collaboration and it’s a joy to go to work each day, because new things constantly pop up.”
+Since 1986, the AHRC has been valued because it provided a regional human rights mechanism within Asia.
+It represented an important initiative on the part of Asia people to take responsibility for dealing with their own problems rather than relying on international and western bodies.
+Sister Marya said, “My horizons have been expanded by this collaboration and it was a joy to go to work each day, because new things constantly popped up.”

-In addition to her teaching and human rights work, Sister Marya spends Sunday mornings teaching level four in St. Teresa’s Church School of Religion.
-“This year I have thirteen boys and girls and have had to redo my entire psychology and mental attitudes from nursing students to sharing my life and spiritual vision with eight to ten year olds.”
+In addition to her teaching and human rights work, Sister Marya spent Sunday mornings teaching level four in St. Teresa’s Church School of Religion.
+I had thirteen boys and girls and had to redo my entire psychology and mental attitudes from nursing students to sharing my life and spiritual vision with eight to ten year olds.”